tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 When called, this endpoint will simply forward requests (as a proxy) to https://login.microsoftonline.com/common/GetCredentialsType

-This allows users of TeamFiltration in this case to "hide" their real IPs when scanning and use IPs from AWS public IP range, which will keep on being rotated and hence avoiding a simple IP block.
+This allows users of TeamFiltration in this case to "hide" their real IPs when scanning and rotate automatically though IPs from AWS public IP range, hence avoiding a simple IP block by the target.

-From a detection standpoint, however, this also means that enumeration and spraying from AWS public IP ranges will be a signature of TeamFiltration.
+From a detection standpoint, however, this also means that enumeration and spraying from AWS public IP ranges will be a signature of Teamfiltration, in its current and vanilla version.

-**Note:** the framework might evolve in the future and bring similar capabilities on Azure or GCP or even bring VPS capabilities in, but in the current state, AWS public ip ranges is a good IOC to build on.
+**Note:** the framework might evolve in the future and bring similar capabilities on Azure or GCP or even bring VPS capabilities in, but in the current state, AWS public ip ranges with sign-in events could be a good IOC to build on as we will see in the following sections.
 As the framework is open-source, attackers could change or remove the user of Fireprox to adapt to their own infrastructures/needs.

 ## Enumeration

-TeamsFiltration enumeration has three parameters which allow to enter a domain for the target organization (example *contoso.net*), adding an optional list of usernames (common usernames or for instance a list gathered using OSINT, Google, LinkedIn, a company portal or other sources) or for instance using the *dehashed* (a database of compromised assets such as email accounts).
+TeamsFiltration enumeration has three parameters which allow to enter a domain for the target organization (example *contoso.net*), adding an optional list of usernames (common usernames or for instance a list gathered using OSINT, Google, LinkedIn, a company portal or other sources) or, yet, using the *dehashed* (a database of compromised assets such as email accounts).
 The enumeration module offers three *enumeration types*: MSOL, Teams or regular logins attempts.

 ### Enumeration using MSOL (Microsoft Online module)